scipy-conference/scipy_proceedings/papers/zachary_delrosario/paper.rst

 		    )
 		)

-TODO get KCV table formatted
+.. csv-table:: Accuracy (:math:`R^2`) estimated via k-fold cross validation of gaussian process model. :label:`kcv`
+   :file: ./papers/zachary_delrosario/kcv.csv

-The k-folds CV results suggest a highly accurate model for :code:`stability`, and a moderately accurate model for :code:`angle`.
+The k-folds CV results (Tab. :ref:`kcv`) suggest a highly accurate model for :code:`stability`, and a moderately accurate model for :code:`angle`.
 The following code defines the surrogate model over a domain that includes the original dataset, and performs parameter sweeps across all inputs.

 .. code-block:: python